© iStock

 Choice

-- A recent accident in which a self-driving car struck and killed a pedestrian has brought to the forefront serious ethical questions.
-For example, should self-driving cars sacrifice its passengers in order to not hit pedestrians, or should the safety of its passengers come first?
+- An accident in which a self-driving car struck and killed a pedestrian has brought to the forefront serious ethical questions.
+For example, should self-driving cars sacrifice their passengers in order to not hit pedestrians, or should the safety of their passengers come first?

 © GettyImages